The Life and Times of Judge Roy Bean: Writing

-Watch Bear was played by Bruno, an American black bear that had played the lead in the 1967–1969 TV series Gentle Ben.
-Paul Newman thought that Bruno stole every scene in which they appeared together, an opinion shared by some reviewers.
+Casting

 "My God is Paul Newman a good actor," said John Huston.
 "He's just marvelous in this picture.
 He's never done anything quite like this and yet he's caught something unique and original.
 The picture definitely says something about a spirit of the past.
 There's something uniquely American about the judge."

+Watch Bear was played by Bruno, an American black bear that had played the lead in the 1967–1969 TV series Gentle Ben.
+Paul Newman thought that Bruno stole every scene in which they appeared together, an opinion shared by some reviewers.

+Filming

+Filming took place at various locations in Arizona, and at Old Tucson Studios.

 During shooting, Anthony Perkins had an affair with Victoria Principal, who was making her film debut.
 He later married Berry Berenson.
 "I think we've got a hell of a picture," said John Huston.
 "I think it will be very popular.
 Of course I've been wrong before, but there's a grand sort of thing about it.
 The wind blows through it.
 The story is a complete departure from reality, a pure fantasy."
 The film was budgeted at $3 million, but costs increased due to insertion of a final sequence not in the original script and extensive post-production editing.

 Reception

+Box office

 The film earned estimated North American rentals of $7 million in 1973.